nickjbedford/tagcache/README.md

 1. Construct the cache key declaration.
 2. Generate the canonical MD5 cache key and full path.
-3. Acquire an exclusive lock on the cache directory to prevent race conditions.
+3. Acquire an exclusive lock on the file to be cached, to prevent race conditions.
 4. Generate and serialize the data value to be cached using the supplied generator callable.
 5. Write the serialized data to the cache file.
 6. Close the file and release the lock.